 Diablo Lake offers the best accessibility of the three reservoirs Gorge, Diablo and Ross.
 The brilliant turquoise color of the lake is caused by fine glacial sediment.
 A seasonal boat launch at Colonial Creek Campground is popular with kayakers, canoists, fishermen and others.
 Three boat-in campgrounds offer a very special wilderness experience.

 The Happy Creek Trail is a half-mile wheelchair-accessible interpretive trail that begins approximately 5 miles east of Diablo on Highway 20, just past the Ross Dam trailhead.
 This trail is a raised boardwalk that follows the course of a woodland stream.

 The Walking Tour of Historic Newhalem will introduce you to the historic features of the town and the nearby hydroelectric plants– Gorge and Newhalem–following the footsteps of those proud citizens who visited the town in the 1930´s. ( print flyer, pdf 288kb)

 More information about the area can be found at the North Cascades National Park, North Cascades Chamber of Commerce, and North Cascades Institute websites.

 Due to heightened security, Seattle City Light has restricted access to certain areas of the Skagit River Hydroelectric Project.

 There is no public access to Ross and Diablo Powerhouses and the Incline Railway.
-Other seasonal attractions, including the Gorge Powerhouse Visitors' Gallery, are open May through September.
-Ladder Creek Falls, the Trail of the Cedars and the Gorge Dam Overlook Trail remain open year-round for public use.
+Other seasonal attractions including the Gorge Powerhouse Visitors' Gallery and Ladder Creek Falls are open May through September.
+The Trail of the Cedars and the Gorge Dam Overlook Trail remain open year-round for public use.

 Local Sights | Q&A | Skagit History | Skagit General Store